meder411/Spherical-Package/README.md

 Before you go about installing anything, you can tweak a few parameters in [`setup.py`](./setup.py).
 Namely:

-* `module`: should be either `'tangent_images'` or `'mapped_conv'`.
+* `module`: should be either `'tangent-images'` or `'mapped-conv'`.
 The former will only install the necessary backend for the tangent images project, while the latter will install everything.
-Defaults to `mapped_conv`.
+Defaults to `mapped-conv`.
 * `use_ninja`: defaults to `False`, but you can set it to `True` if you want to install using the faster `ninja` build system instead of the standard `setuptools`.
 * `compute_arch`: should be changed according to your GPU settings.
 The default should work for most modern GPUs.
 * `additional_includes`: use this if you install any of the dependencies to unsual locations.